Roux-en-Y Gastric Bypass Surgery

 What should I expect?

 The biggest point of emphasis with the Gastric Bypass Roux-en-Y is that it is a tool to help you reach your weight loss goals, not a solution to obesity in and of itself.
-You can expect to lose 65% of your excess body weight, on average, over the course of a year.
-If you do not change your eating and exercise habits this may be slower or you may risk regain of weight over time.
+After the surgery, you will not be able to eat as much as before.
+This is intended to help you consumer fewer calories and make it easier to lose weight.
+However, if you do not change your eating and exercise habits, the weight loss process will be slower or you may risk regain of weight over time.

 What is the surgery like?